vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 author: rafael
 ---

-The VISTA Data Project is a one year project funded by the Veterans Administration (VA) to
+The VISTA Data Project is a Federal Interagency project funded by the Veterans Administration (VA) to

 > __provide a single comprehensive security-enabled read/write data model for all VA VISTA data  across all VA VISTA operational systems__, establishing a common technical foundation  for __Master Data Management__  and computable data representation and __exchange between VA and DoD clinical information systems__.

-This project is a model for VA future development programs, using the latest in modern web-standard technologies and development processes....
+What does this mean?
+Why is the importance of this?

 <!--more-->